mdmfernandes/socad/README.md

 python setup.py install
 ```

+### Use local module (not recommended)

-If your system doesn't allow to install packages just copy the `client.py` and `server.py` from **socad/** to the directory where you have your program, and import the files directly
+If the Cadence machine does not allow to install the **socad** package from the methods above, it loads the local module `examples/socad_cadence/server.py`.

+*Please note that this module may not be updated.*

 ## Usage